 East Village Times was created in April of 2015.
-The site started as a Padre fan site, but has grown into much, much more.
+The site started as a Padre fan site but has grown into much, much more.

 In 2008, I lost my only son to cancer.
 He was an infant and needless to say, I was pretty disheveled for a long time.
-It took me awhile to find an outlet to heal and I did just that in writing.
+It took me a while to find an outlet to heal and I did just that, in writing.
 This site is a work in progress.
 It is built with love and care.
 We take pride in what content we create and hope you, as the reader, enjoy it.

 The family type atmosphere that has developed within the writers of this site, has been magical to witness first hand.
 As a group, our sole mission is to provide quality information about San Diego Sports.
-Our bread and butter is the San Diego Padres, but we have built an excellent relationship with the Tijuana Xolos and are developing relations with the collegiate community.
+Our bread and butter are the San Diego Padres, but we have built an excellent relationship with the Tijuana Xolos and are developing relations with the collegiate community.
 In the coming months, we hope to ramp up coverage of other aspects of San Diego Sports.

 As the site has grown, we have brought in daily and weekly pieces such as “Framing the Friars” and “Down on the Farm”.
 The framing pieces are written to provide an analytical spin to the Padres day-to-day efforts.
 The farm piece is written each night and highlights the best and worst efforts from those in the Padre’ minor league system.